silversixpence-crypto/zk-proof-of-assets/README.md

 ### ed25519-circom patch

 There are conflicts with function names between ed25519-circom and other dependencies, so the patch renames the functions.

+## Performance

+TODO explain that zkey gen takes the longest

+TODO create graphs for timing data, say which machine you ran stuff on

 ## Testing